 A vital constituent in the European narrative, it is not hard to argue the case that Berlin in its entirety is in-fact one huge open-air museum.
 Its streets serving as corridors leading to the monuments and building of its permanent collection – the story continuing behind the many doors waiting to be opened.
+And the list of world-class Berlin museums is impressive.

 To help out we’ve highlighted ten Berlin museums that remain a must see for anyone visiting the city.